CORONAVIRUS (COVID-19) INFORMATION & UPDATES

 What to Expect for those We Serve

 The nature of our work and our various sites and the respective services provided at each requires different infection control at each site.
 We are working at each site to ensure all aspects of infection control are addressed.
+Masks are required when in a PermiaCare facility.

 Methods of service delivery

 · Most of the services we provide during the COVID-19 crisis will be by telephone or tele-video.
+Services will be provided in-person on an as-needed basis with proper precautions.
+Masks are required by all parties.

 Wellness Checks in facilities